Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Related Work

-In this work, we introduce a new programming abstraction targeting a new domain --- mathematical operators for block encodings in quantum computational linear algebra.
+Our work introduces a new programming abstraction targeting a new domain --- mathematical operators for block encodings in quantum computational linear algebra.
 We hope these insights will lead to languages that enable developers to realize broader classes of algorithms.

 \paragraph{Quantum Resource Estimation}

 Parallel to the design of languages and compilers is the creation of quantum resource estimation frameworks such as Qualtran \citep{harrigan2024}, Bartiq \citep{psiquantum2024}, Azure QRE \citep{vandam2023}, and pyLIQTR \citep{obenland2025}.
 Given a complex algorithm that is hard to compile directly, these frameworks typically emphasize the ability to produce practical hardware cost estimates rather than explicit executable circuits.